Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 - Even if you or her are just drinking water, say “Cheers to sobriety!”

-This matters because emotional anxiety responds faster than behavioral confidence.
-Lowering threat comes first.
-Smoothness comes later.
+Her brain knows exactly what to do.
+Specifically, emotional anxiety responds faster than behavioral confidence.
+Therefore, lowering the threat comes first, and smoothness comes later.

 Then you say: